ryan4yin/nix-config/nixos-installer/README.ai.md

 # Nix Environment Setup for Host: Idols - Ai

-This flake prepares a Nix environment for setting my desktop [/hosts/idols/ai](/hosts/idols/ai/)(on main flake) up on a new machine.
+This flake prepares a Nix environment for setting my desktop [/hosts/idols/ai](/hosts/idols/ai/)(in main flake) up on a new machine.

 TODOs:

-- [ ] dcalarative disk partitioning with [disko](https://github.com/nix-community/disko)
+- [ ] declarative disk partitioning with [disko](https://github.com/nix-community/disko)

 ## Why an extra flake is needed?